bitfinexcom/dazaar/docs/protocol.md

 This document describes how Dazaar (https://dazaar.com) works in detail.
 Dazaar is a protocol and marketplace for sharing, selling, and buying various data sets through a peer to peer network.
+Dazaar is agnostic to the payment method, supporting any blockchain or fiat payment processor.
 Dazaar supports any data format that can be represented using an append-only log data structure.

+## High-level Overview

+Dazaar can be seen as 3 interacting components; verifiable, random-access storage, an encrypted communications protocol and a pluggable payment gateway.

+Each component is briefly introduced here:

+* **Storage**: Hypercore is a append-only log structure, with each entry (block) verified by a Merkle tree.
+Root nodes of the Merkle tree are signed using an asymmetric key pair.
+Due to the Merkle tree, efficient random access is possible and and combined with a signature the whole tree is always proven to be authentic from the original writer.
+* **Protocol**: Upon connection a Noise handshake is performed, where the client (initiator) proves their identity to the server (responder) and vice versa.
+An encrypted transport channel is then used for a series of negotiation messages to decide the correct data feed, offset, payment details etc.
+* **Payment Gateway**: Customer Noise keys are stored locally (or in a database) for resuming previous sessions.
+Due payment can be check against any blockchain or traditional payment processor, through a pluggable API.
+Initial support includes EOS and Lightning

+## In-depth Details

 ## Hypercore